dynamics-of-stellar-systems/dynamite/docs/getting_started/installation.rst

 .. image:: chi2_vs_model_id.png

-You should not worry if the red crosses in the image you obtain are slightly outside the black circles, the code is running correctly.
+This figure shows the values of the :math:`\chi^2` obtained for the three models run in the test file, as a function of the ID of each model, and shown with red crosses.
+The black circles represent the range of expected values for this quantity, which can vary because of details in the numerical computation, depending on the system and the compiler used.
+If you obtain a figure similar to the one provided here, the code is running correctly (no need to worry if your crosses are falling slightly outside the circles).

 ..